MarkStrickland562/AngularEventPlanner/README.md

   </tr>
 </table>
 </details>
-* Create components for showing, adding, editing, deleting and searching for model-related objects.
+* Create component templates for showing, adding, editing, deleting and searching for model-related objects.
 <details>
 <summary>Click Here for Details</summary>
 1) Create the About and Main child components by executing the following command at the bash prompt: